-(c) Annual Pension Cost
+(c) Annual Pension Cost and Net Pension Obligation

+The annual required contribution for the current year, determined by the January 1, 2007 actuarial valuation, was as follows:

+Annual required contribution Contributions made \$ 5,314 (5,314) Increase (decrease) in net pension obligation Net pension obligation, beginning of year Net pension obligation, end of year \$

-The annual required contribution for the current year was determined as part of the January 1, 2001, actuarial valuation using the entry age normal cost method.
-The actuarial assumptions included (a) 8% investment rate of return and (b) projected salary increase of 5.5% per year.
-Liabilities for cost of living increases have been assumed at an annual increase of 3%, on the first \$12 of benefit payments.
-Although, the Authority has a net pension asset, they have elected to reserve 100% against these balances.
-This balance is reserved because this net pension asset resulted from the timing of payments according to the funding schedule and cannot be accessed by the Authority unless the plans are terminated.
-The likelihood of such an event has been deemed to be remote.
-Assets are valued at market value.
+Although the Authority has a net pension asset, it has elected to reserve against this balance, in accordance with FASB Statement No. 71.
+This balance is reserved because the net pension asset resulted from the timing of payments according to the funding schedule and cannot be accessed by the Authority unless the plan is terminated.
+The likelihood of such an event has been deemed remote.